Friday, January 15, 2016

 (Annie Strack teaching at Delaware Watercolor Society)

 Some of these artist can enjoy great success, and their paintings are featured in magazines and even win top awards in major juried exhibits.
 These are the idiot savants of the art world.
-People who were never taught how to mix colors or hold a brush, and yet they can produce a beautiful work of art through instinct -- without understanding how they did it.
+People who were never taught how to mix colors or hold a brush, and yet they can produce a beautiful work of art through intuition -- without understanding how they did it.

 (Annie Strack teaching watercolor painting techniques in New Jersey)